$L^2$-critical nonuniqueness for the 2D Navier-Stokes equations: Introduction

 \subsection{Convex integration technique}

 Convex integration is a technique originated in isometric embedding problems of geometry dating back to the work of Nash \cite{MR0065993} and Kuiper \cite{MR0075640}.
 Its application to fluid dynamics was brought to attention only in 2009 by the pioneering work of De Lellis and Székelyhidi Jr. \cite{MR2600877}.
 Since its inception in \cite{MR2600877}, this technique has been proven very fruitful in the fluids community.
 Remarkably, its development over a series of works \cite{MR2600877,MR3090182,MR3254331,MR3374958,MR3530360,1701.08678} has culminated in the resolution of the Onsager conjecture for the 3D Euler equations by Isett \cite{MR3866888}.
-Its application to other models is a very active research direction, and we refer readers to \cite{MR3479065,MR3987721,MR4138227,MR4126319,MR4105741,MR4198715} and surveys \cite{MR3929468,MR4188806} reference therein for other interesting work on convex integration.
+Its application to other models is a very active research direction, and we refer readers to \cite{MR2813340,MR3479065,MR3987721,MR4138227,MR4126319,MR4105741,MR4198715,2101.09278} and surveys \cite{MR3929468,MR4188806} reference therein for other interesting work on convex integration.

 Very recently, in a groundbreaking work \cite{MR3898708}, Buckmaster and Vicol successfully applied an ``intermittent'' variant of this technique to construct non-unique weak solutions of the 3D Navier-Stokes equations.
-Following this breakthrough development, there have been multiple results in viscous settings, such as extensions of \cite{MR3898708} to the hyperdissipative case~\cite{1808.07595,MR4097236}, non-unique weak solutions with partial regularity in time~\cite{1809.00600}, existence of nontrivial stationary weak solutions of $d$-dimensional Navier-Stokes equations for $d\geq 4$ \cite{MR3951691}, nonuniqueness of Leray-Hopf solutions for hypodissipative Navier-Stokes equations~\cite{MR3843425,MR3941228}, Hall-MHD~\cite{1812.11311}, and some power-law flows~\cite{arXiv:2007.08011} in various solution classes where the Leray structure theorem does not hold.
+Following this breakthrough development, there have been multiple results in viscous settings, such as extensions of \cite{MR3898708} to the hyperdissipative case~\cite{1808.07595,MR4097236}, non-unique weak solutions with partial regularity in time~\cite{1809.00600}, nonconservative $H^{1/2-}$ solutions of the Euler equations \cite{2101.09278}, existence of nontrivial stationary weak solutions of $d$-dimensional Navier-Stokes equations for $d\geq 4$ \cite{MR3951691}, nonuniqueness of Leray-Hopf solutions for hypodissipative Navier-Stokes equations~\cite{MR3843425,MR3941228}, Hall-MHD~\cite{1812.11311}, and some power-law flows~\cite{arXiv:2007.08011} in various solution classes where the Leray structure theorem does not hold.